Bricktech2000/Website-Old/src/client/pages/L5C8H/index.md

   })
 >>>

 The software side of this box is pretty simple, but very clever (in my opinion at least).
-When the code detects that the switch was flipped, it runs the following code:
+When the program detects that the switch was flipped, it runs the following code:
 	[[
 	beforeFlip()
 	actualFlip()